Albert Gallo: First Colombo War

 Albert and the Gallo crew now turned against Profaci.
 In February 1961, the Gallos kidnapped underboss Joseph Magliocco and capos Frank Profaci, John Scimone and Joseph Colombo.
 Profaci was a target also, but he managed to escape capture.
 To obtain their release, Profaci negotiated an agreement with the Gallos.

 However, after the hostage were released, Profaci reneged on the agreement and went after the Gallo crew.

 On August 20, 1961, Scimone, now a Profaci loyalist, lured Larry Gallo into meeting him at a lounge, where several men, including Persico, tried to kill him.
 This was the start of the First Colombo War.

 On December 21, 1961, Joey Gallo was sentenced seven to fourteen years in prison, but the conflict continued.
 In June 1962, Profaci died of cancer and the family leadership passed to Magliocco.

 On January 29, 1962, Albert Gallo and six other crew members rescued six small children from an apartment filled with smoke by a mattress fire.
 None of the children or mobsters were injured.

 In 1963, with the conviction of two more Gallo crew members, both sides accepted a peace agreement brokered by Patriarca crime family boss Raymond L.S.
 Patriarca.
 The first war was over, with the Profaci crime family becoming the Colombo crime family.

 Peacetime

 On January 8, 1965, Albert and Larry Gallo, along with 13 other crew members, pleaded guilty to misdemeanor assault and were sentenced to six months in prison.

 In 1966, New York City's Youth Board requested that Albert Gallo and his brothers help them lower racial tensions between white and African-American youths in the East New York and Flatbush sections of Brooklyn.
 At one meeting with white youths, Albert Gallo sent a teenager sprawling for using a racial epithet.
 Brooklyn District Attorney Aaron Koota protested the use of the Gallo brothers, but New York Mayor John V. Lindsay defended the Youth Board's actions.

 On October 24, 1967, Albert Gallo was indicted on charges related to a ticket cashing racket at Roosevelt Raceway in Westbury, New York.

-In May 1968, Larry Gallo died of cancer.
+On May 16, 1968, Larry Gallo died of cancer.
 Joe Gallo took control of the Gallo crew from prison.